spiritedmedia/erector-set/README.md

 7. Close the window
 8. Close the Keychain app

-Firefox doesn't use the Keychain app and manages its own certificates on its own.
+Follow the instructions in the previous section to tell Firefox to use the system Keychain.
+Or if for some reason you can't use Firefox 63+, you'll need to take a different approach:

 1. Open Firefox preferences
 2. Select *Privacy & Security* in the left menu
 3. Click the *View Certificates...* button
 4. Click the *Authorities* tab
 5. Import
 6. Select `ssl/01-certificate-authority/spiritedmediaCA.pem`

-### Move files in to place
+#### Move files in to place

 1. SSH into your Vagrant box
 2. Go to our conf directory: `cd /var/www/spiritedmedia.dev/conf/`
 3. Create an ssl directory: `sudo mkdir ssl`
 4. Copy `ssl/spiritedmedia.dev.crt` to `/var/www/spiritedmedia.dev/conf/ssl/spiritedmedia.dev.crt`
 5. Copy `ssl/02-ca-signed-certificate/spiritedmedia.dev.key` to `/var/www/spiritedmedia.dev/conf/ssl/spiritedmedia.dev.key`
 6. Copy `ssl.conf` to `/var/www/spiritedmedia.dev/conf/nginx/ssl.conf`
 7. Restart nginx: `sudo ee stack restart --nginx`

 ## wp-config-local.php
 If you want to customize values in `wp-config.php` add a file called `wp-config-local.php` in the root of the `public/` directory.
 This file will get included by `wp-config.php` automagically.